pedroski121/studywithpamV2/README.md

-To run this on your local pc
+To run this on your pc

 1. Ensure you have python3 and pip installed on your local machine
 2. In the project directory run